ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 +-- {: .proof}
 ###### Proof

-We need to see that equation (eq:PoissonBracketTransgressedToCauchySurface) is well defined, in that it does not depend on the choice of Hamiltonian form $(H_i, v_i)$ representing the local Hamiltonian observable $\tau_{\Sigma_p}(H_i)$.
+We need to see that equation (eqs:PoissonBracketTransgressedToCauchySurface) is well defined, in that it does not depend on the choice of Hamiltonian form $(H_i, v_i)$ representing the local Hamiltonian observable $\tau_{\Sigma_p}(H_i)$.

 It is clear that all the transgressions involved depend only on the restriction of the Hamiltonian forms to the pullback of the jet bundle to $N_\Sigma \Sigma_p$.
-Moreover the Poisson bracket on the jet bundle (eq:LocalPoissonLieBracket) respects this restriction.
+Moreover the Poisson bracket on the jet bundle (eqs:LocalPoissonLieBracket) respects this restriction.

 Now after this restriction, a Hamiltonian form is in the [[kernel]] of the transgression